phillisb/trtc/README.md

  Updated model to output to BMP using code found on the WWW

- Updated model to capture WKS output to various image formats using code found on the WWW.
+ Updated model, with Rng2Img subroutine, to capture WKS output to various image formats using code found on the WWW.
 Captures the worksheet onto a chart object as and uses the chartobject.save feature to write the various formats

 -----------------------------------------------------------------------------
  Chapter 3.
 Matrices